jsantell/web-ar-samples/README.md

 # Web AR Samples

-A collection of samples to use AR features in the [WebXR Device API].
+A collection of samples to use AR features in the [WebXR Device API](https://immersive-web.github.io/webxr/spec/).
 Also be sure to check out the [AR with WebXR Codelab](https://github.com/googlecodelabs/ar-with-webxr), which shares similar logic and code.

 ## Demos